mozilla/onboard/README.md

 # OnBoard

 The Firefox Onboarding Add-On experiment.
+(No longer in use)